786mkavitha/assginment-2/README.md

-this a project which is based on html
+a project foe css assignment